Choosing the Right ADU Kitchen for Your ADU

 Who doesn’t love the idea of cooking and eating with ease?

-For homeowners building an ADU with future guests in mind, choosing an eat-in kitchen with a permanent island or peninsula may be the right decision to make.
+For homeowners building an ADU with future guests in mind, choosing an eat-in kitchen with a permanent island or peninsula may be the right decision.
 Adding in a dedicated kitchen island space along with a full kitchen and upgraded appliances can turn a nice space into an incredible space.

 Check out this 2 bedroom, 2 bathroom ADU space—with an open kitchen/dining/living room space, it’s perfectly designed to host dinner parties.
 Combine that with the double French doors to give off a true California indoor-outdoor feel, and you can almost imagine the dinner parties happening already: